zachqpeterson/Nihility/README.md

 # Nihility

-This is a game engine made from scratch, winner of Neumont College of Computer Science's capstone invitational 2023.
+This is a game engine made from scratch, winner of Neumont College of Computer Science's Capstone Invitational 2023.
 I've made my own data structures, memory allocator, job system, and math library.
 I try to get as low level as possible by making my own file stream and using Raw Input.
 This is still an ongoing project that I plan to make games in.

+## Current Features
+### Compile-Time Math Library
+My math library includes general use math, vectors, matrices, quaternions, and splines, all available at compile-time because why not.
+### Fast Memory Allocator
+My memory allocator is both thread-safe (without locks/mutexes) and much faster than malloc, it has chunk/region-styled allocations and linear allocations.
+### Custom String Type
+My string implementation supports easy formating and can convert any type into a string, you can also define string conversion operators for any class which will be used by the string parser.

 ## Future Plans
 - [ ] Networking